Is Colmar France Worth Visiting + Photo Diary

 Zurich Airport (ZRH) and Paris (CDG) are both 2.5 hours via train.
 Expect to have at least one or two transfers.

 Other airports to look into are Frankfurt (FRA) and Stuttgart (STR).
-Both are about 3 hours away by train with at least one of two transfers.
+Both are about 3 hours away by train with at least one or two transfers.

 How to get around Colmar

 I love a walkable city!
-Not only is the historic center of Colmar entirely walkable (you can walk the entire length in 15 to 20 minutes), most of it is car free and pedestrianized.
+Not only is the historic center of Colmar entirely walkable (you can walk the entire length in 20 minutes), but most of it is car-free and pedestrianized.

 This significantly adds to the overall atmosphere and joy of wandering the city.